Srimanthudu: Plot

 Harsha Vardhan is the sole heir of his father Ravikanth's business empire worth ₹25,000 crore.
 After he meets Charuseela at his friend Apparao's birthday party, he enrolls in a university course on rural development.
 Charuseela wants to use technology for the benefit of Devarakota, a remote village in Uttarandhra from which she hails.
-A friendship blossoms between them, and as time passes they become attracted to each other.
+A friendship blossoms between them, and they gradually become attracted to each other.
 The natural resources of Devarakota are being exploited by Sashi, the brother of Central minister Venkata Ratnam, whose tyranny has made many locals migrate to the city to seek a better life.
 Nevertheless, the village head Narayana Rao hopes that the standard of living will soon improve along with the general condition of the village.
 Meanwhile, Ratnam's son Radha uses blackmail to threaten harm to Ravikanth's family if he does not back out of a prestigious highway contract.
 Ravikanth's nephew Karthik, who hopes to succeed Ravikanth in the business empire, leaks to Radha details about an upcoming bid for the contract, which comes to the notice of Harsha.
 After subtly warning Ratnam at his residence in Delhi, Harsha secretly makes a lower bid on behalf of his father's company and wins the contract.

 When Charuseela learns that Harsha is Ravikanth's son, she starts avoiding him.
-When he asks the reason, she says that Ravikanth is a native of Devarakota who left for Hyderabad to earn wealth unlike her father Narayana Rao, and she bids farewell.
-After asking his father for a long holiday before joining the office, Harsha travels to Devarakota without his father's knowledge.
+When he asks the reason, she says that Ravikanth is a native of Devarakota who left for Hyderabad to earn wealth unlike her father Narayana Rao, who stayed back and strived for improving the conditions at their village.
+After asking his father for a long holiday before joining his business, Harsha travels to Devarakota without his father's knowledge.
 In Devarakota he meets Rao and introduces himself as a student pursuing a course in rural development who has come to study the village.
 After learning more about Devarakota and Sashi's tyranny, Harsha announces that he will adopt the village and develop it.
 While he works to improve conditions in the village, Ratnam asks Sashi also to develop the village, partly to win in the upcoming elections, but he remains silent regarding his intention to gain credit for doing so.
-At the same time, Harsha learns from Rao that, as a young man, Ravikanth wishing, as Harsha does now, to see the village developed, established a dairy farm for the local welfare.
+At the same time, Harsha learns from Rao that, as a young man, Ravikanth wishing, as Harsha does now, to see the village developed, had established a dairy farm for the local welfare.
 After the farm was set up, Ratnam and Sashi set it on fire, causing many deaths and Ravikanth was blamed for the fire, Insulted, and arrested.
 He walked out of the village, moved to the city, and went on to acquire much wealth.